The cost of neutering a cat in the UK

 Neutering is a very straightforward operation that prevents cats from breeding.
 The procedure is different for male cats and female cats.

-A male cat is neutered by having their testicles removed while under a general anesthetic in a process called castration.
-It’s a very quick procedure and recovery is normally very rapid and straightforward too.
+A male cat is neutered by having their testicles removed while under a general anaesthetic in a process called castration.
+It’s a very quick procedure and recovery is normally rapid and straightforward too.

 Female cats are neutered with a procedure known as spaying.
 The traditional method is ‘ovario-hysterectomy’, which involves removing both the ovaries and the uterus.